Start Printed Page 9221

 Agricultural Marketing Service, USDA.

-This proposed rule invites comments on a recommendation from the Processed Pear Committee (Committee) to change the Committee's membership structure.
-This action would remove the second alternate member position from the Committee structure, leaving ten member positions and one alternate position for each respective member.
+This final rule implements a recommendation from the Processed Pear Committee (Committee) to change the Committee's membership structure.
+This action removes the second alternate member position from the Committee structure, leaving ten member positions and one alternate position for each respective member.

 Start Further Info